 Almond paste and marzipan are very similar in nature.
 They are both made with mostly almond flour and sugar.

-➤ The main difference is that almond paste has a lot less sugar and is primarily used as a filling in baked goods.
+➤ The main difference is that almond paste has less sugar and is primarily used as a filling in baked goods.

-➤ Whereas marzipan is much sweeter and is used primarily to make candies and cake decorations.
+➤ Whereas marzipan has a lot more sugar so it is sweeter, smoother, more pliable, and is used primarily to make candies and cake decorations.

-Here are some recipes using frangipane you might want to try out.
+Here are some recipes using frangipane you might want to try to see the difference.
 And they’re not only limited to almond frangipane either:

 - Plum Tart with Frangipane